hakuhodo-technologies/scope-rl/experiments/README.md

 - hydra-core==1.3.2

 ## Running the code
 To conduct the synthetic experiment, run the following commands.
+Note that, make sure that the path is connected to `scope-rl` and `scope-rl/experiments` directories.

 (i) learning a behavior policy and candidate policies.
 ```bash